 Appealing the Surcharge

-Students who have already been charged the surcharge have the option to appeal it by completing and submitting a Credit Hour Threshold Appeal Form.
-This form is to be used by students receiving notification of the Virginia credit hour threshold limits.
-Complete appeal forms should be submitted to Student Financial Services ([email protected]).
-Appeals will be received by Student Financial Services and reviewed by your school of enrollment.
+Students who have already received notification of the Virginia credit hour threshold limits and been charged the surcharge have the option to appeal it by completing and submitting a Credit Hour Threshold Appeal Form.
+Submit your completed form to Student Financial Services ([email protected]).
+After we receive your form, your school of enrollment will review the information.

 Reasons to file an appeal may include: